usf-cs212-2020/usf-cs212-2020.github.io/_general/configuring-ssh-keys.md

 Next, you need to let `stargate.cs.usfca.edu` know your public key is authorized.
 You do this by copying the contents of your public key to the `authorized_keys` file in the `.ssh` directory.
 You *should* be able to use these commands to do this in one step:

-<textarea class="copy textarea" rows="1">cat keyname.pub | ssh username@stargate.cs.usfca.edu "cat >> ~/.ssh/authorized_keys"</textarea>
+<textarea class="copy textarea" rows="1">cat KEYNAME.pub | ssh USERNAME@stargate.cs.usfca.edu "cat >> ~/.ssh/authorized_keys"</textarea>

-Replace `username` with your CS username and `keyname` with the name of your public key before copy/paste.
+Replace `USERNAME` with your CS username and `KEYNAME` with the name of your public key before copy/paste.
 This is usually `id_rsa.pub` but the exact name depends on how you generated your keys.

 To test your setup, try to SSH into `stargate.cs.usfca.edu` without your password.